mismacku/docs-csm/upgrade/index.md

      3. [Software Management Services Validation Utility](../operations/validate_csm_health.md#sms-health-checks)
      4. [Validate UAS and UAI Functionality](../operations/validate_csm_health.md#uas-uai-validate)

-     Booting the barebones image on the compute nodes should be skipped if the compute nodes have been running application workload during the the CSM upgrade.
+     Booting the Barebones image on the compute nodes should be skipped if the compute nodes have been running application workload during the the CSM upgrade.

      See [Validate CSM Health](../operations/validate_csm_health.md)